Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory: Inherent assumptions of previous models

-Note that this mode has not necessary to be a harmonic spherical mode but it can be any mode that can be obtained by a unitary transformation.
-Then, if we also consider that the antenna structure is not responsible for any losses within the RC, i.e., if we assume that $S_{11}=0$, it comes
+Note that this mode does not necessarily need to be a harmonic spherical mode but it can be any mode that can be obtained by a unitary transformation.
+Then, if we also consider that the antenna does not scatter any energy within the RC, i.e., if we assume that $S_{11}=0$, then

 which turns out to be exactly the formula from (\ref{eq:Qa_Cozza}) \cite{Cozza2018}.
-Therefore, the model from \cite{Cozza2018} is only valid if we consider that the antenna is coupled to one electromagnetic mode ($J=1$) and if the losses due to the structural mode are neglected ($Q_{\mathrm{s}}=Q_{0}$).
+Therefore, the model from \cite{Cozza2018} is only valid if we consider that the antenna is coupled to one electromagnetic mode ($J=1$) and if the antenna is considered as a non-scattering object ($Q_{0}/Q_{\mathrm{s}}=1$).

-As stated in section~\ref{sec:HillCozza} and in \cite{Cozza2018}, Hill's formulation is not consistent as it does not consider the radiation efficiency as a loss mechanism but solely as a kind of aperture efficiency, i.e., what is captured by the antenna but not transmitted to the load is not dissipated by the antenna.
-In other words, it is based on the assumption that the radiation efficiency is equal to 100~\%.
-Therefore, if we consider the specific case of $e_{\mathrm{r}}=1$, the two models from \cite{Hill1998} and \cite{Cozza2018} lead to the same result:
+As stated in section~\ref{sec:HillCozza} and in \cite{Cozza2018}, Hill's formulation is inconsistent because it does not consider the radiation efficiency as a loss mechanism, treating it solely as a form of aperture efficiency.
+In other words, it assumes that what is captured by the antenna but not transmitted to the load is not dissipated by the antenna.
+This formulation implicitly assumes that the radiation efficiency is equal to 100~\%.
+Therefore, if we consider the specific case of $e_{\mathrm{r}}=1$, the two models from \cite{Hill1998} and \cite{Cozza2018} lead to the same result:-